edithturn/42-silicon-valley-gnl/Readme.md

 Additionally, in C, there are three file streams that are pre-opened for you:
 - stdin: The standard input for reading.
 - stdout: The standard output for writing.
-- stderr;The standard error for writing error messages.
+- stderr:The standard error for writing error messages.